mszyb/med_facility/README.md

 This project provides functional app for administrators, physicians and patients of hypothetical medical facility.
 ## Purpose
-Project was build as a final project for Java Coders Lab course.
+App was build as a final project for Java Coders Lab course.

 ## Technologies
 - Java 18